 District of Columbia

-Mike was selected by his peers for inclusion in The Best Lawyers in America© 2017 in the fields of Nonprofit/Charities Law and Tax Law, and named Non-Profit/Charities Law “Lawyer of the Year” in Washington, DC.
-He has been listed in Best Lawyers in America since 2007.
-He has also been recognized in Super Lawyers New York—Metro in Nonprofit, Schools & Education, and Health Care (2012).
+Mike has also been recognized in Super Lawyers New York—Metro in Nonprofit, Schools & Education, and Health Care (2012).
 A Thomson Reuters publication, Super Lawyers evaluates lawyers based on a peer-review surveys and independent research.

 Mike is a member of the American, New York State, District of Columbia, and Florida bar associations and the National Association of College and University Attorneys.
-He is currently a board member of the Eastern Association of College and University Business Officers and the George Eastman Museum.
-Mike is honored to have served on New York Attorney General Eric Schneiderman’s Leadership Committee to Revitalize Nonprofits.
+He is currently vice chair of the board of Charity Navigator and board member at Mother Cabrini Health Foundation.